Maryland Gun Lawyer

 Maryland criminal code § 4-102 covers the legality of deadly weapons on school property.
 This code does not apply to law enforcement officers, individuals hired to guard school property, individuals engaged in an organized, educational shooting activity, or individuals engaging in a historical demonstration for educational purposes with an invitation in writing from the school principal.

 According to part (b) of this code, it is illegal for a person to possess a firearm or other deadly weapon on the property of a public school.
-The penalty for this crime is a misdemeanor, as well as up to three years in prison and a fine of up to $1,000.00 making it important that a Maryland gun attorney is consulted.
+The penalty for this crime is a misdemeanor, as well as up to three years in prison and a fine of up to $1,000.00 making it in your best interests to consult a Maryland gun attorney.

 Child’s Access to Firearms